NC7: Conservation, Management, Enhancement and Utilization of Plant Genetic Resources

 Measurement of Progress and Results

-- Plant explorations and germplasm exchange will continue to address taxonomic gaps and improve the genetic and geographic diversity of crop collections.
-Comments: Access to and availability of diverse plant genetic resources supports research objectives and agricultural success.
-Distributions of plant genetic resources will support US and international researchers.
+- Plant explorations and germplasm exchange will continue to address taxonomic gaps and expand the genetic and geographic diversity of crop collections and their wild relatives.

-- Seed and plant viability and health monitoring to ensure collection quality.
-Comments: Periodic monitoring of viability provides data for regeneration planning.
-Germination testing methods and protocols must be developed or adapted as needed.
+- Seed viability and health will be monitored to safeguard collection quality.
+Methods and protocols will be developed or adapted as needed.

-- GRIN-Global system enhancements.
-Comments: Software applications will be developed to support the productivity and efficiency of genebank workflows at the NCRPIS and throughout the National Plant Germplasm System, and the public user GRIN-Global interface experience.
-Collaborations with international adopters provides opportunity to develop solutions that can extend GRIN-Global’s utility and life cycle.
+- New software applications will increase the productivity and efficiency of genebank workflows at the NCRPIS and throughout the NPGS, improve the public user GRIN-Global interface experience, and enable interoperability with other information providers.
+Collaborations with international adopters provide opportunity to develop solutions that extend the utility and life cycle of GRIN-Global.

 Outcomes or Projected Impacts

-- Improved evaluation and characterization of plant genetic resources.
-Germplasm evaluation results, use of new DNA markers, new and improved genetic linkage maps, the identification of QTL for important agronomic traits and their flanking markers are useful for future genetic improvement of cultivars.
-These are necessary to enable conventional and modern breeding approaches to capture valuable traits and genes, for the genetic analysis of important traits, and map-based cloning of genes.
+- Germplasm characterization and evaluations will provide new genomic data, new and improved genetic linkage maps, identification of QTL for important agronomic and quality traits useful for future genetic improvement of cultivars using both conventional and modern breeding approaches, further genetic analysis of important traits, map-based cloning of genes and to elucidate evolutionary relationships.

-- Development of new markets for crops provides value to growers and society.
-A few examples: Improved fenugreek cultivars could support development of a valuable medicinal crop, particularly in production areas less suited for commodity crops.
-Introduction of a waxy proso millet cultivar with novel end-use characteristics such as waxy starch (amylose-free) may open new opportunities for use of proso millet in the food and beverage industries and for export.
-Introduction of canola cultivars adapted to the US Southern Plains provides growers with options for cropping systems, important regarding climate variability impacts on agronomic production.
-Improved disease-resistant rootstocks of fruit trees, and improved tolerance of fruiting cultivars during flowering to temperature extremes helps reduce production and financial risks to growers.
+- Development of new markets for non-traditional crops provides values to growers and society.
+For example, improved fenugreek (Trigonella foenum-graecum L.) cultivars could support their use as a valuable medicinal crop, especially in production areas less suited for commodity crops.
+Introduction of a waxy proso millet (Panicum miliaceum L.) cultivar with novel end-use characteristics such as waxy starch (amylose-free) may open new opportunities for using proso millet in the food and beverage industry.
+Due to the impact of climate variability on production, canola cultivars adapted to the U.S. Southern Plains, new crops for northern growing areas, and new cropping systems could increase grower options.
+Improved disease resistant rootstocks of fruit trees, and improved tolerance to climatic extremes during flowering may reduce production and financial risks to growers.
+Use of wild relatives in breeding of grain, horticultural, ornamental, and other crops support introduction of valuable genes and traits.

-- Training of undergraduate and graduate students, and postdoctoral candidates in use of plant genetic resources for a wide range of objectives.
-Today's undergraduate and graduate students will serve as the next generation of US scientific leadership in agricultural and applied sciences.
-Development of the knowledge and skills to understand and utilize plant genetic resources will continue to support an array of research objectives, including for agronomic, genetic, molecular biology, plant pathology, entomological, horticultural, ecological, biochemical, industrial, anthropological, medical and pharmaceutical, animal nutrition, and bioenergy applications.
+- Training of undergraduate and graduate students, postdoctoral candidates and visiting scientists provides valuable experience with use of plant genetic resources for a wide range of objectives and provides for the next generation of scientific leadership in agricultural and allied sciences.
+Plant genetic resource use will continue to support a diversity of innovative research spanning agronomic, genetic, molecular biology, plant pathology, entomological, horticultural, ecological, biochemical, industrial, anthropological, medical, and pharmaceutical, animal nutrition, human nutrition and culinary use, and bioenergy disciplines.

 Projected ParticipationView Appendix E: Participation

-Plant genetic resources and associated information are publicly available worldwide on the GRIN-Global website, https://npgsweb.ars-grin.gov/gringlobal/search.aspx.
+Plant genetic resources and associated information are publicly available worldwide on the GRIN-Global website, https://npgsweb.ars-grin.gov/gringlobal/search.aspx .
 Information on genetic resources, management procedures, characterizations, evaluations, and distributions will be published by PIRU and NCRPIS scientists and NC-007 participants.
-Information on the NC-007 project, including members, annual reports, and minutes, will be maintained on the NC-007 website, https://www.ars.usda.gov/midwest-area/ames/plant-introduction-research/.
+Information on the NC-007 project, including members, annual reports, and minutes, will be maintained on the NIMSS website (https://www.nimss.org/) .
 Presentations by NC-007 participants and NCRPIS/PIRU scientists on germplasm-associated research outcomes will be made at regional and national meetings.
-NC-007 staff will make presentations for local and regional groups such as garden clubs, master gardeners, commodity groups, nursery personnel, 4-H and other agricultural education programs, library programs, and other events to publicize the importance of valuable genetic resources.
-Tours of the NCRPIS will be given to federal and state legislators, university personnel, domestic and foreign scientists and government officials, germplasm users, producers, teachers and school classes, environmental groups, and other interested parties.
+NC-007 staff will engage with local and regional groups such as garden clubs, master gardeners, commodity groups, nursery personnel, 4-H and other agricultural education programs, library programs, and other events to publicize the importance of valuable genetic resources.
+NCRPIS tours will be provided to federal and state legislators, university personnel, domestic and foreign scientists and government officials, germplasm users, producers, teachers and school classes, environmental groups, and other interested parties.

 - Requesting and suggesting organizational structure of information needed to determine project impact and provide accountability.
 This includes advice on useful formats for analyzing and evaluating the nature of distributions, whom they benefit, and how benefits are realized, which are essential for determining the impact and value of the project.

-- Identifying needed improvements to the public GRIN interface.
+- Identifying needed improvements to the public GRIN-Global interface.

 - Providing input from their respective AES Directors to curators, genebank and other administrators.